budarin/task-queue/README.md

 Distributed CommonJS modules are generated for ES6, and ESM modules are generated for ESNext version of JavaScript.

-Below is the original flame graph of the long initialization of the application
+Below is an example of the original flame-graph of long-term initialization of the application

 ![log task](assets/long-task.png)

-and an example of optimizing long initialization by splitting it into small tasks that do not block the main thread
+and an example of optimizing long initialization by splitting it into small tasks that do not block for a long time the main thread

 ![ыьфдд ефылы](assets/small-tasks.png)